JesseBrand/dnding-notes/posts/generic/classes/Barbarian.md

-Barbarians have learned to channel their rage to reach unprecedented levels of power and even shrug of major injuries.
+Barbarians have learned to channel their [[Rage]] to reach unprecedented levels of power and even shrug of major injuries.

 Some notable Barbarians in this Campaign:
 * [[Thorin]]